skilledscott/Springboard-Capstone-Production/README.md

 - (DONE) User should see labels over bounding boxes
 - (DONE) User should be able to see which objects the model is looking for.
-- User should be able to hover over a bounding box and highlight respective label/score on the right side
+- (NOT IMPLEMENTED) User should be able to hover over a bounding box and highlight respective label/score on the right side

 ---